azuregray/LabHelper/README.md

 > I have chosen to use **POWERSHELL** as the command interpreter as it is the new default in windows machines now and ofcourse there are windows machines everywhere.

+> PS: I now feel the need for Linux Implementation too as my university switched to Linux.
+So revising the repo.

 ---
 ## **U S A G E**

+## **W I N D O W S**

 ### Single File needs a *Single Command*:
 ```